States we lend in

 Jerome is the second largest city in Idaho’s Magic Valley region, also known as South Central Idaho.
 It’s part of the Twin Falls micropolitan statistical area.

 In addition to its small-town vibe, Jerome offers a range of affordable housing in Idaho that appeal especially to first-time home buyers.
-In early 2025 the median home price in Jerome was around $359,000.
+In March 2026, the median sale price in Jerome, Idaho was around $329,500.

 Being near regional hubs like Twin Falls, Jerome benefits from access to jobs and modern amenities while maintaining its small-town character.